galaxyproject/training-material/CONTRIBUTING.md

 ## `README.md` file

-The `README.md` introduces rapidly the topic, summarizes all this information about the training materials (where to find the slides, the tutorials and their topics, the Docker image and the input dataset) and add the needed references.
+The `README.md` introduces rapidly the topic, summarizes all this information about the training materials (where to find the slides, the tutorials and their topics, the Docker image and the input dataset, references, contributors and maintainers) and add the needed references.
 We recommend you to use the [`shared/templates/README.md`](shared/templates/README.md) as a template.